yashkothari92/codewithme/Leetcode/README.md

 	@store mapping of each dictionary char to index, and then check adjacent words if they are sorted lexicographically using the map we creted earlier.

+LC#1047.
+Remove All Adjacent Duplicates In String   (Easy)

+	Given a string S of lowercase letters, a *duplicate* removal consists of choosing two adjacent and equal letters, and removing them.
+	We repeatedly make duplicate removals on S until we no longer can.
+	Return the final string after all such duplicate removals have been made.
+	It is guaranteed the answer is unique.

+	Example 1:
+	  Input: "abbaca"
+	  Output: "ca"
+	  Explanation:
+	  For example, in "abbaca" we could remove "bb" since the letters are adjacent and equal, and this is the only possible move. stac
+	  The result of this move is that the string is "aaca", of which only "aa" is possible, so the final string is "ca".
+	@Use stack, and while adding new element to the stack, (check if top of the stack & current element is same), simply pop and proceed ahead

 LC#1302.
 Deepest Leaves Sum   (Medium)

 	Given the root of a binary tree, return the sum of values of its deepest leaves.